microsoft/purview-data-governance-masterclass/Lab-03 - Managing Data Sources.md

 ![Register data source button](./assets/register-datasource-button.png)

-Once registered, your data map should be polulated.
+Once registered, your data map should be populated.
 Next:

 - Navigate to the data source overview and observe the registration date, collection path, source hierarchy.
 - Should the data source be enabled for automated data access policy enforcement? (access policies will be set up in subsequent tasks)